stlab/adobe_source_libraries/readme.md

 ## CMake

 CMake support also exists for Unix Makefiles and XCode.
-CMake will generate separate debug and release projects in a `build` folder (which will be a sibling to the top-level `adobe_source_libraries` folder.)
+CMake will generate separate debug and release projects in a `build_asl` folder (which will be a sibling to the top-level `adobe_source_libraries` folder.)

+CMake will download Boost and double-conversion from git repositories if not found, respectively in ../boost_libraries and ../double-conversion.

-(The `./configure` script is useful in this instance, too, as it will download and place the Boost and double-conversion libraries where they need to go.)
+(The `./configure` script can also be used to download and place the Boost and double-conversion libraries where they need to go.)

+You can use an installed Boost using USE_SYSTEM_BOOST CMake option, in which case no attempt will be made to download it.
+If USE_SYSTEM_BOOST is ON, and `BOOST_ROOT` is defined, the latter can be used by CMake to find your Boost installation.
-If you have `BOOST_ROOT` defined, Boost headers and libraries will be included in the build automatically.
-Otherwise, CMake will generate what is necessary to build Boost dependencies as a static library.
+If USE_SYSTEM_BOOST is OFF, CMake will generate what is necessary to build Boost dependencies as a static library.

 ### Makefiles

 This option is invoked from the `./cmake_build_all.sh` script.
-It includes the ability to auto-download the double-conversion library.

 ### Xcode

 This option is invoked from the `./cmake_xcode.sh` script.
-It assumes the presence of the double-conversion dependency.
 Once the project file is generated you can open it and build directly from within Xcode.

 Documentation
 =====